 Kids learn when parents act as good role models.
 But when it comes to developing great communication and social skills, practise with other kids can be invaluable.
 Building strong social skills can help kids make friends and feel better-equipped to deal with stress and other issues as they develop and grow knowing there is support from the people around them.

 One of the best ways for kids to learn to communicate well is to have them interact in a group and use the teachable moments which are created.
 Board games are fun and one of the easiest ways for kids to engage with one another.
-Playing a game requires patience, being able to take turns, agreeing to and sticking to the rules, and being a good friend – whether you win or lose.
+Playing a game requires patience, being able to take turns, agreeing to and sticking to the rules, and being kind to the other players – whether you win or lose.

-We’ve listed a few of our favourite games below for you to try with your kids which develop great social skills through conversation, teamwork, listening and other qualities which make great friends.
+We’ve listed a few of our favourite games below for you to try with your kids which develop great social skills through conversation, teamwork, listening and other qualities which can help your kids to thrive socially.
 While games like UNO, Jenga and Snap may not be ground-breaking or new, we love them because with a few simple tweaks they can be used to teach valuable communication skills.
 All three games are popular too, which means your kids can learn to play them at home then use that knowledge to play at school or a friend’s house when current social restrictions are lifted.

 UNO is a card game played with a specially printed deck.
 The aim of the game is to be the first person to get rid of all your cards.